 The main purpose of the F-1 visa is to allow a nonimmigrant to be educated in the United States.
 Education is the main purpose of this arrangement, not employment.
 Students should be prepared to focus entirely on their academic work and progress towards graduation.
 The following types of employment are available to interational students.
 All off-campus employment must be authorized.

 As an International students in F-1 status, you are allowed to work on campus and may begin employment no more than 30 days before the program start date listed on the I-20.
 You are allowed to work up to 20 hours per week on campus when school is in session.
-During weeks with holidays and semester breaks you may work more than 20 hours per week.
+During semester breaks you may work more than 20 hours per week.

 You may not work off-campus unless you have the proper authorization.
 This authorization comes from USCIS and International Services and includes Practical Training (CPT, OPT) and Economic Hardship.

 Practical training's primary purpose is to give you practical experience in your field of study.
 It includes internships, co-op education, practicum, and most other work experience opportunities.
 Most F-1 students are eligible to apply for Curricular Practical Training (CPT) before completion of studies, and/or Optional Practical Training (OPT) during or after their program of study.
 OPT is generally used at the end or after you complete your program.
 You may request 12 months of OPT at each program level (Associate's, Bachelor's, Master's, or PhD).

 Curricular Practical Training or CPT includes internships, practicum, or other work experience related to your field of study.
 CPT can be authorized by International Services for either full-time (more than 20 hours per week) or part-time (less than 20 hours per week).
 Full-time CPT can only be authorized during your off-track semester.
 Part-time CPT can be used at any time.